maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Selectors.rst

 Touch selector
 **************

 hildon.TouchSelector is the mentioned selector widget.
 This widget can display several pannable columns.
-Each column is represented by a GtkTreeModel and single or multiple selection is allowed.
+Each column is represented by a gtk.TreeModel and single or multiple selection is allowed.

 [ SCREENSHOT ]